m3g4n127001/BasicQuizApp1/README.md

 **Walkthrough of the App**

-* 1 image : As you open the app you are greeted by this image of all super heros.
+* 1 image : As you open the app you are greeted by this image containing all super her characters.
-* 2 image : Once you click "enter the quizzing world" you can see many options available for you to take quiz on.
+* 2 image : Once you click on "enter the quizzing world" you can see many options available for you to take quiz on.
-* 3 image : Upon clicking on any of the options on the 2nd screen, your quiz starts and questions will appear with 4 options as showing in 3rd image.
+* 3 image : Upon clicking on any of the options on the 2nd screen, your quiz starts and questions will appear with 4 options as shown in 3rd image.
 Typically, each topic will               have 10-15 questions.

 ![App Screenshots](https://github.com/m3g4n127001/BasicQuizApp1/blob/main/assets/app%20ss/1-2.png)